 Dr. Jenna W. Clack grew up in the beautiful hill country of Kerrville, Texas.
 She received her Doctorate of Pharmacy degree from the University of The Incarnate Word Feik School of Pharmacy (FSOP) in San Antonio.
 Jenna began her pharmacy career in independent compounding pharmacy and her passion for quality individualized care has only strengthened over time.
 After graduation, Jenna chose to devote her time and efforts to Medical Center Pharmacy due to the outstanding attention and care she saw that patients received here.
 Jenna feels that serving Midlanders alongside her respected coworkers is an absolute dream job.

 Dr. Lora Smith is a graduate of Texas Tech University Health Sciences Center School of Pharmacy.
 Following graduation, Lora completed a 1 year ambulatory care residency at the Mayo Clinic in Rochester, MN.
 During her residency, she worked as part of a collaborative health care team to manage disease states such as diabetes, high blood pressure, and high cholesterol.
-Lora is grateful to have joined an amazing pharmacy team and Medical Center Pharmacy that works together to help improve the health of our close-knit West Texas community.
+Lora is grateful to have joined an amazing pharmacy team at Medical Center Pharmacy that works together to help improve the health of our close-knit West Texas community.